nikhilnair31/FORGOR-Extension/README.md

 ### To-Do

-- [ ] Update text saving function
+- [ ] Save check results and use that when sidebar opened
+- [ ] Refresh sidebar output when it's open and user clicks on icon
-- [ ] Add file saving function?
+- [ ] Add delete file button
-- [ ] Change onInstall to install not update
+- [ ]

 ### Skipped